 People take Humira to treat rheumatoid arthritis that is moderate or severe.
-These patients are looking for pain relief, but they also need to stop their rheumatoid arthritis (RA) from getting any worse.
-When they take the right medications, either alone or in combination with one another, they improve their chances of feeling better and slowing the progression of their disease.
+These patients are looking for pain relief, but the treatment should also prevent the progression of rheumatoid arthritis (RA).
+Patients with RA are treated with medications, either alone or in combination, and when they are effective, they improve the possibility of obtaining symptomatic relief and slowing the progression of the disease.
 If you have RA, you know it’s not like “standard” arthritis, where you have stiffness and pain but no real progression of any disease process.
 While arthritis typically strikes older people, RA can occur in anyone, including younger people and even children.

-Some people take Humira alone, and others take the drug with methotrexate or another type of RA medication.
-Which option is right for you is something for your doctor to decide, but it can be affected by how severe your RA already is when you are diagnosed, how fast it seems to be progressing, and other factors.
-How well Humira works for you and what other medications you are already taking also matter, so it’s very important to be up front with your doctor about other treatments you are trying and any medications you are taking, including other RA medications, over the counter options, and even supplements.
+Some people take Humira alone, and others take the drug in combination with methotrexate or another type of RA medication.
+Which option is best is something for you and your doctor to decide, based on how severe your RA already is when you are diagnosed, how fast it seems to be progressing, as well as other factors.
+It is very important to give your physician a detailed past medical history including allergies, and medications that you are currently taking, including other RA treatment medications, over the counter medications, and supplements.

 But these are not the only side effects you may experience, as there are more serious side effects that do sometimes occur.
 You should call your doctor if you experience:

 Most people will be able to take Humira successfully for their RA, and they will not experience these serious side effects, but it is important to know what to look for.
-Because Humira reduces your ability to fight infection and suppresses your immune system, fatal infections and some cancers have occurred or worsened in patients who are taking this medication.
+Because Humira suppresses your immune system in order to treat the RA, it also reduces your bodies’ ability to fight off infections and serious infections and even death can occur.
+Some cancers have occurred or worsened in patients who are taking this medication.
 Tell your doctor if you have a history of infection or cancer, including whether you have an active or current problem, or have had problems with these issues in the past.
 That way you and your doctor can work together to make a decision on your treatment.

 A “major clinical response” was experienced by 20% of patients after six months of taking Humira.
 This indicates that, while the drug is effective on its own and in combination with other medications, it does not work for everyone.
 Some people do not respond to Humira as well as others do, and some have adverse side effects that cause them to stop taking the medication.
-The only way to know whether Humira will work for a particular person is to try, and that should only be done after your doctor has evaluated your risk factors to determine if Humira is likely a safe medication for you to try for relief of your RA symptoms.
+The only way to know whether Humira will work for a particular person with RA is by administering the drug for a trial period to test for effectiveness.
+This trial should only be done after the doctor has evaluated the patient’s medical history including allergies and determined that Humira is a safe and effective treatment choice for the individual patient.

-Humira is taken by subcutaneous (under the skin) injection once every week, in most cases.
-A typical dose is 40 mg, but not all patients take this dose.
+Humira is taken by subcutaneous (under the skin) injection once every other week.
+A typical dose is 40 mg, but the dose can vary based on patient response.
 Additionally, some patients benefit much more strongly from weekly injections, so talking to your doctor about what is right for you and your RA symptom relief is a very important part of your treatment.
 You want to have the best chance of seeing a good outcome and a high level of symptom relief if you decide to take Humira, and your doctor can help you find the dosage and medication combination that will be right for you.